-A Torah Mantel Filled With Heart: A Family’s Tribute of Love and Legacy
+A Torah Mantel Filled With Heart: A Family’s Tribute of Love

 This Torah mantel began with a message from Michelle, and from the very first phone call I knew this was going to be something very special.